ODtwits/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-displays the content of the /etc/passwd file
+displays the content of /etc/passwd and /etc/hosts